thedaviddias/bfdes.in/posts/create-a-class.md

 ## Loadouts and Classes

-So far we know how to find the best loadout for a *given* weapon (and playstyle).
+So far, the algorithm we have devised finds the best loadout for a *given* weapon (and playstyle).
 We can go further and determine the best loadout for all weapon and attachment permutations.

 Observe that attachment choice is tied solely to weapon choice.
+We can decompose the problem by:
+1. maximising utility for every weapon independently, and,
+2. finding the weapon in this set with the largest utility.

-We can decompose the problem by i) maximising utility for every weapon independently, and ii) comparing utility values.
-Using a scan at this level is efficient only because there are a limited number of weapons in-game (about 30).
+Such an algorithm is efficient only because there are a limited number of weapons in-game (about 30).

 A **class** is typically comprised of:
 * A long gun